Stability of dark solitons in a bubble Bose-Einstein condensate

 {\it Mathematical model --- } The present study is performed by assuming the condensate is trapped on the surface of a rigid spherical shell, aiming to mimic the cold-atom bubble experiments that are currently being performed in microgravity environments.
-In this approach, the system can be studied by considering a reduction of the 3D Gross-Pitaevskii equation (GPE) to a corresponding 2D system described by spherical coordinates $\theta \in [0,\pi]$ and $\phi \in [0,2\pi]$, with fixed radius $R > 0$, which is also assumed to be the space unit.
+In this approach, the system can be studied by considering a reduction of the three-dimensional (3D) Gross-Pitaevskii equation (GPE) to a corresponding 2D system described by spherical coordinates $\theta \in [0,\pi]$ and $\phi \in [0,2\pi]$, with fixed radius $R > 0$, which is also assumed to be the space unit.
 In the dimensional reduction, $\delta R$ is also taken as being the radial thickness of the spherical bubble.
 The two-dimensional approximation is reasonable since excitations in the radial direction are inaccessible due to the large amount of energy required for them.
 This is true when the thickness $\delta R$ of the 3D spherical shell is very small compared to its radius $R$, that is, $\delta R \ll R$, as discussed in Refs.\cite{2021Andriati,2023brito}.
 We also stress that our main concern is the {\it dynamic stability} of the dark soliton.
 We do not take into account its {\it energetic instability}, which could be triggered by a thermal cloud that is neglected here.
-The condensate can be described in the mean-field approach as a system of two coupled GPEs~\cite{1999Dalfovo,2016Stringari} with the nonlinear two-body parameter $\overline{g} \equiv {4\pi \hbar^2{a}N }/{M}$, where $N$ is the number of atoms with mass $M$, and $a$ is the atom-atom $s$-wave scattering length.
-With this definition for the two-body contact interaction, the corresponding wave function is assumed normalized to one in the $L^2$-norm.
-By giving $R$ as the length unit, with the time in units of $MR^2/(2\hbar)$, the dimensionless 2D GPE for the wave function $\psi\equiv\psi(\theta,\phi,t)$ is written as { }where $g \equiv{4 \sqrt{2\pi}a N}/{\delta R}$.
+The condensate can be described in the mean-field approach as a system of two coupled GPEs~\cite{1999Dalfovo,2016Stringari} with the nonlinear two-body parameter $\overline{g} \equiv {4\pi \hbar^2{a_s}N }/{M}$, where $N$ is the number of atoms with mass $M$, and $a_s$ is the atom-atom $s$-wave scattering length, that we assume to be positive in our approach for a generally stable condensate.
+Given $R$ as the length unit, with the time in units of $MR^2/(2\hbar)$, the dimensionless 2D GPE for the wave function $\psi\equiv\psi(\theta,\phi,t)$, normalized to one, is written as { }where $g \equiv{4 \sqrt{2\pi}a_s N}/{\delta R}$.
 With $\ell$ and $m$ being the quantum numbers related to the angular variables $\phi$ and $\theta$, a given state $\psi$ is given by $\psi_{\ell m}$.
 By separating the $m$-angular mode, with $\psi_{\ell m}\equiv e^{{\rm i}m\phi}\Theta_{\ell m}(\theta)$, the above defined $\Delta_{\rm 2D}$ is reduced to the $1D$ operators $\Delta_m$, leading to the Laplace equation { }Recall that bounded solutions of this equation exist if and only if $\lambda_\ell=\ell(\ell+1)$, with $\ell \in \mathbb{N}_0 = \{0,1,2,\dots\}$, and $-\ell \leq m \leq \ell$.
 They can be expressed by the associate Legendre polynomials, with $\Theta_{\ell m}(\theta)=P_\ell^m(\theta)$.

 {\it Existence of dark solitons ---} The existence of dark solitons on a bubble (dark ring solitons), previously investigated in \cite{1994Kivshar,2003Theocharis}, can be associated with the stationary solution of the GPE, { }where $\varepsilon=g/(2\pi)$ is the magnitude of the defocusing nonlinearity, and $\mu$ is the chemical potential.
 To obtain \eqref{0-Delta} from \eqref{eq01}, we assume